 This page gives practical information for (future) parents to facilitate the difficult task of balancing studies, family life and work.
 More information is also available in the following brochure from the Office for Gender Equality, available in French and German:

 Informationen für Studierende und Angestellte mit Kind(ern) an der Universität Freiburg – ein Wegweiser für Eltern und VorgesetzteInformations pour étudiant-e-s et employé-e-s avec enfant(s) à l’Université de Fribourg – Guide pour parents et supérieur-e-s

 Part-time studies can reduce the workload by spreading courses over a longer period of time.
-Check the Faculty’s regulations to learn more about requirement and limitations in your field and ask for an extension of study time if necessary.
+Check the Faculty regulations to learn more about requirements and limitations in your field and ask for an extension of study time if necessary.

 An academic leave during a semester may also be a solution after the child’s birth.
 A maximum of 4 leave requests can be made during your studies.
 The request must be submitted to the Office for Admissions and Registration.

 For courses with participation monitoring, an active participation is an integral part of the final grade.
 Hence, only a limited number of absences are allowed.

 - This applies in particular to the Faculty of Economics and Social Sciences and the Faculty of Humanities.

 - The Faculty of Law allows a maximum of 3 justified absences during the three weeks of intensive courses (only case of force majeure).
 This applies also to health issues due to a pregnancy.
 It is mandatory to present a medical certificate if you can’t take an exam due to health reasons.